Archives 2016

 Don’t Eff It Up – Talking To Employees When The Economy Sucks

-The oil crash in 2014 from over $100 a barrel to $30 in 18 months has been hard on our economy, with over 100 thousand layoffs.
-Many companies have closed their doors and are in dire financial straights.
+The oil crash in 2014, from over $100 a barrel to $30 in 18 months, has been hard on our economy, with over 100,000 layoffs.
+Many companies have closed their doors and are in dire financial trouble.

 The community is rife with terrible stories about how companies handle employee communications—from lies, senior leaders told people everything was good, then announced layoffs the next day.
-To inhumanity, one company asked all their staff to go into their offices, close the door and wait till 11:00.
-If they hadn’t been told by 11:00 that they had lost their job, they could have come out and carried on.
+One company asked all their staff to go into their offices, close the door and wait till 11:00.
+If they hadn’t been told by 11:00 that they had lost their job, they could have come out and continued.

-In short, many companies and bosses have messed up treating their people with respect and dignity.
+In short, many companies and bosses have messed up by not treating their people with respect and dignity.

 How Not To Mess It Up